xyyxhf/xyyxhf.github.io/_pages/about.md

 # 🥇 Honors and Awards
 - *2025.04* .
 Provincial Outstanding Master's Thesis by Education Department of Anhui Province.
 - *2024.12* .
 National Scholarship by Ministry of Education of China.
 - *2024.07* .
-Outstanding Master's Thesis in Mechanical Engineering by Auhui Mechanical Engineering Society.
+Outstanding Master's Thesis in Mechanical Engineering by Anhui Mechanical Engineering Society.
 - *2023.05* .
 Outstanding Graduate of Anhui Province Higher Education Institutions by Education Department of Anhui Province.
 - *2022.12* .
 National Scholarship by Ministry of Education of China.
 - *2022.12* .
 Anhui Province Postgraduate Innovation and Entrepreneurship Star by Education Department of Anhui Province.